Vinai/groupscatalog2/app/code/community/Netzarbeiter/GroupsCatalog2/README.txt

 - Faster frontend usage, especially noticeable with large catalogs and complex settings.
 - Fully configurable on a store view level.

+The source to this extension can be found on github: https://github.com/Vinai/groupscatalog2

 == USAGE ==